Ronak0020/demo-login/README.md

 - A HOME button to go back to the main screen frame

 # How to run
-To run the code, simply download and extract the code from github or clone this repository Then inside the code folder, open terminal in terminal, type `python3 main.py`
+- To run the code, simply download and extract the code from github or clone this repository
+- Install `customtkinter` if you don't have it:
+    ```
+    pip install customtkinter
+    ```
+- Then inside the code folder, open terminal
+- In terminal, type `python3 main.py`
-The GUI will be launched.
+- The GUI will be launched.

 # Files
 - `main.py` - File for the initial launching of the application